-This is an article to explain the reason why the Auto Look Up doesn’t necessarily work out with A2X, and in that context it is not a viable tax rate.
+This article explains the reason why the 'Auto Look Up' function that Xero offers doesn’t necessarily work well with A2X, and in that context, is not a viable tax rate.

 Sales Tax is complicated and it is great to have a way to ease this pain and automatically calculate it.
-As a Xero User, you have the option to do just this, but is Auto Look Up the way to automate?
+As a Xero user, you have the option to do that with their 'Auto Look Up' tax rate option, but is that the way to automate?

-When in A2X's "Accounts and Taxes" section, it is tempting to chose Xero's Auto Look Up from the Tax Rate drop-down, to automatically calculate sales tax (see below).
+When you are in the "Accounts and Taxes" section of A2X, it is tempting to choose Xero's 'Auto Look Up' option from the Tax Rate drop-down, which should automatically calculate sales tax (see below).

-Auto Look Up function needs basic information that is not supplied in Aamzon settlements from A2X.
-The screenshot below shows what Xero says:
+'Auto Look Up' function needs some basic information for it to work, and that information is not supplied in Amazon settlements fetched by A2X.

-As is says in the bullet points above, for Auto Look up to work, it has to have two addresses: the business owner’s and the customer’s.
-However, you will notice that on your settlements in A2X, there is no information regarding the address in any of the transaction lines.
+As stated in the bullet points above, 'Auto Look Up' function needs two addresses: the business owner’s and the customer’s in order to work.
+However, you will notice that your Amazon settlements in A2X do not contain address details in any of the transaction lines.

-What does Xero do then with Auto Look Up set as Tax Rate?
+What will Xero do if 'Auto Look Up' is set as a Tax Rate?

-When the Sales Tax basis cannot be determined, Xero will change to a Tax Exempt rate as a default for any transactions.
+When the Sales Tax basis cannot be determined, Xero will change 'Auto Look Up' rate to a 'Tax Exempt' rate by default for any transactions.

 If you actually need to calculate tax using Xero tax rates, this clearly is not going to work for you.